ansys/pymechanical/doc/source/getting_started/docker.rst

 This command lets you send the token to Docker without leaving the token value in your history.

-Next, authorize Docker to access this repository with this code:
+Next, authorize Docker to access the repository with this code:

 .. code::